elm-land/elm-land/docs/guide/user-auth.md

 -- ...
 ```

 This `/api/me` endpoint returned more user data, and we want it to be available on all of our auth-only pages.
-For that reason, we're going to pass in more information to our `Effect.signIn` function– and update `Auth.User` to store the extra fields.
+For that reason, we're going to pass in more information to our `Effect.signIn` function – and update `Auth.User` to store the extra fields.

 When we make these changes, this means that all auth-only pages will have access to am id, name, profile picture, email, and a token for sending API requests.